-In some instances, the employee may wish to have a colleague or the director join him or her for the interview.
+In some instances, the employee may wish to have a colleague or the director of the OMR join him or her for the interview.
 Should the interview take place via the telephone, always let the reporter know when it is a conference call.

-After answering or receiving a press inquiry, notify the director of the call and the response as quickly as possible.
-University employees who receive calls on university policy matters beyond their scope of authority should refer them either to their supervisor or to UNS.
+After answering or receiving a press inquiry, notify the director of the OMR of the call and the response as quickly as possible.
+University employees who receive calls on university policy matters beyond their scope of authority should refer them either to their supervisor or to the OMR.

-Whenever possible, the top administrator for the involved area (vice presidents for service divisions; college deans for Academic Affairs), the director or other UNS representative, and the program director (department chair) should meet with the reporter upon his or her arrival on campus.
+whenever possible, the top administrator for the involved area (vice presidents for service divisions; college deans for Academic Affairs), the director or other OMR representative, and the program director (department chair) should meet with the reporter upon his or her arrival on campus;

-A UNS representative, with the administrator’s assistance, will serve as a liaison to work with the reporter in locating classrooms, keeping on schedule and providing any additional assistance the reporter might need.
+an OMR representative, with the administrator’s assistance, will serve as a liaison to work with the reporter in locating classrooms, keeping on schedule and providing any additional assistance the reporter might need;

-The UNS representative or the administrator should designate a location for the reporter to use to conduct his or her interviews, if he or she desires.
+the OMR representative or the administrator should designate a location for the reporter to use to conduct his or her interviews, if he or she desires;

-If possible, a wrap-up session should be scheduled in the administrator’s office.
+a wrap-up session should be scheduled, if possible, in the administrator’s office.

-If a major state or national medium is involved, UNS should decide if the reporter should be invited to meet the president of the university, or the president’s official designee.
-The director should work with the President’s Office to schedule a convenient time.
+if a major state or national medium is involved, the OMR should decide if the reporter should be invited to meet the president of the university, or the president’s official designee.
+The director should work with the Office of the President to schedule a convenient time.

 Controversial matters that continue for an extended period require special considerations for handling news media inquiries.
-The director and assistant director should develop plans for handling such situations on an individual basis and should be notified after each separate media contact has been made.
+The director and assistant director of the OMR should develop plans for handling such situations on an individual basis and should be notified after each separate media contact has been made.